← Articles

 How insurance intersects with contracts

-Insurance and contract terms often operate together:
+Insurance and contract terms often operate together, but they are not interchangeable:

 The practical risk is mismatch.
 A contract might require you to accept liability for another party’s losses, but your policy may not cover that contractual assumption.
 Even if you have insurance, coverage depends on policy wording and facts.